rossanthony/NoiseLogger/README.md

 NOTE: upon initial boot of the App the sound logger is not enabled, it can be enabled via the switch on the main app screen.
 This then triggers a background service to run via an Alarm Manager at an interval of 15 seconds.

-##Licence
+## Declaration

-[CC0 1.0 Universal](LICENSE) I hearby confirm that all code within app/src/main/java is my own code except where otherwise credited in the comments above certain methods, where I have reused snippets of code provided in tutorials or forums online.
+I hearby confirm that all code within /app/src/main/java is my own code except where otherwise credited in the comments above certain methods, where I have reused snippets of code provided in tutorials or forums online.

+## Licence

+See the [LICENSE](LICENSE.txt) file for license rights and limitations (MIT).